 Each year, urbanization, industrialization and the need for food production increases pressure on the earth's arable land mass.
 As the world's population continues to soar, we will add another 2.5 billion people in the next 40 years and more than 60% of the world's population will be living in big cities within the next 15 years.
 Sulphur can be used to reclaim marginal soils for productive cultivation and slow the loss of farmland.

 Sulphur improves the plant root environment and maintains proper growing conditions in alkaline soils — from the western United States to Brazil, Asia and Africa.
 Sulphur improves the plant root environment and with a more favorable environment, crop growth, and thus food production, stand to increase significantly.

 Concrete is the most common building material in the world and its use is equivalent to twice the volume of all other building materials combined.
 Concrete binder made with sulphur is an eco-efficient alternative to conventional Portland cement for paving stones, sidewalks and building foundations.
 Sulphur binder is produced with no water and less heat than Portland cement resulting in net energy savings, lover emissions of greenhouse gases, and a smaller environmental footprint overall.
 In road construction, sulphur technology can replace up to 30 percent of asphalt binder, a very energy intensive input in blacktop roads.
 Sulphur-enhanced roads and parking lots offer a longer life cycle.

 In support of this campaign, TSI has made the Sulphur — an advantaged element® white paper and video available for download.
 The video is only available to TSI member companies and these items are only permitted for use in their original, unaltered, form.
-For more information on this and other TSI programs please contact Don Messick.
+For more information on this and other TSI programs please contact Sarah Amirie.
 To learn more about becoming a member of The Sulphur Institute click here.